 P.S.
 Don’t conceal your budget

-Finally, the cost of mobile application development does not depend on whether we know your real budget or not.
-Your budget is the main reference point for us to help you get what you want and what your users need.
+Finally, the mobile app development costs do not depend on whether we know your real budget or not.
+Rather, your budget is the main reference point for us to help you get what you want and what your users need.

 The value won’t come in cheaper if we don’t know how much you really have and want to pay.
 It will just be a cheaper value.
 At the same time, knowing the budget will help us leverage the features of your app that will bring you money.
 In the words of the great Mike Monteiro: